canwe/blog/_posts/2011-08-06-the-problem-with-the-atm-menus.md

 ---
 # The problem with the ATM Menus

 Now, lets do a small exercise.
-Have a look at the below photo and tell me which button will you press to see the balance in your account? second one'¦or the third one?
+Have a look at the below photo and tell me which button will you press to see the balance in your account? second one'Â¦or the third one?

 ![the problem with ATM menus][1] the problem with ATM menus